treasures of Uganda

 Chimpanzee trekking in Kibale

 There are also many other residents to photograph in Kibale, like the black & white colobus, red-tailed monkey and the grey-cheeked mangabey.
-As well as monkeys and apes there are an array of colourful birds to look out for along the way!
+As well as monkeys and apes there is an array of colourful birds to look out for along the way!

 Before dinner, there will be an opportunity for a Lightroom session and Image Review.